-- Keep first-day mileage within reason: This allows your body to ease into the journey, especially if you haven't gone long-distance in a while.
+Keep first-day mileage within reason: This allows your body to ease into the journey, especially if you haven't gone long-distance in a while.

-Know it’s a tour, not a marathon: Get to know yourself and the daily mileage that works best for you.
+Know it’s a tour, not a marathon: Get to know the daily mileage that works best for you.

-- Take rest stops: Stop and walk around.
+Take rest stops: Stop and walk around.
 This can reduce cramps and stiffness.
 Plus, it gives you the opportunity to explore new places.

 Eat a good breakfast every day: Include protein and fiber in your meal, avoiding empty carbs that will leave you feeling hungrier sooner.

-Avoid heavy foods: Eat a light lunch or several small snacks during the day, as heavy foods make you sleepy.
+Avoid heavy foods: Eat a light lunch or several small snacks during the day, as heavy foods can make you sleepy.